-Total compensation expense for stock options and incentive shares was \$216, \$115 and \$159 for 2018, 2017 and 2016, respectively, of which \$5 and \$14 was included in discontinued operations for 2017 and 2016, respectively.
+Total compensation expense for stock options and incentive shares was \$120, \$216 and \$115 for 2019, 2018 and 2017, respectively, of which \$5 was included in discontinued operations for 2017.
+The decrease in expense in 2019 reflects a decreasing stock price in the current year compared to an increasing stock price in the prior year.
 The increase in expense for 2018 reflects an increase in the Company's stock price and progress toward achieving its performance objectives.
-The decrease in expense for 2017 reflects the impact of changes in the stock price.
-Income tax benefits recognized in the income statement for these compensation arrangements during 2018, 2017 and 2016 were \$42, \$33 and \$45, respectively.
-As of September 30, 2018, total unrecognized compensation expense related to unvested shares awarded under these plans was \$182, which is expected to be recognized over a weighted-average period of 1.1 years.
+Income tax benefits recognized in the income statement for these compensation arrangements during 2019, 2018 and 2017 were \$20, \$42 and \$33, respectively.
+As of September 30, 2019, total unrecognized compensation expense related to unvested shares awarded under these plans was \$138, which is expected to be recognized over a weighted-average period of 1.6 years.

-In addition to the employee stock option and incentive shares plans, in 2018 the Company awarded 12,228 shares of restricted stock and 2,038 restricted stock units under the restricted stock plan for non-management directors.
-As of September 30, 2018, 159,965 shares were available for issuance under this plan.
+In addition to the employee stock option and incentive shares plans, in 2019 the Company awarded 17,466 shares of restricted stock and 2,264 restricted stock units under the restricted stock plan for non-management directors.
+As of September 30, 2019, 139,635 shares were available for issuance under this plan.